Chris-B33/Chris-B33/README.md

 ## Interests

 - I always like starting new projects with new languages and technologies 💻
-- I enjoy playing video games, Dungeons and Dragons and Magic the Gathering 🎲
+- I enjoy playing video games, Dungeons and Dragons, surfing and volleyball 🎲
 - I take any opportunity to travel I can ✈️

 ## Contact